QingquanBao/QingquanBao.github.io/content/project/biped/index.md

 ---
-title: Modular Gait Optimization: From Unit Moves to Full Trajectory in Bipedal Systems
+title: Modular Gait Optimization - From Unit Moves to Full Trajectory in Bipedal Systems
 summary: Let's see how to train your baby Biped w/o learning!
 tags:
   - Robotics